nicolenlama/HuggingFace_API_2/README.md

 * Django is a Python web framework that is comprehensive and secure.
 I choose it because it scales for large applications
 * EC2 allows users to easily upload their web applications to the cloud.
 I have used an elastic IP address to make the server public.
 I used an EC2 instance for ease of use for the purposes of this assignment
-* Pandas, Textblob, JSON, Requests libraries were used to filter, process and return json data as HTTP response.
+* Pandas, Textblob, JSON, Requests libraries were used to query, filter, process and return json data as HTTP response.
 * Please visit the todo list below to see how I would improve this API.

 *Note: For now, please use token test17502104bl3k2*